Kumaresan05/Sports-Performance-Monitoring/README.md

     Build and Run the application using mvn spring-boot:run
 Contact:
-    For any questions or feedback, please contact Kumaresan at kumaresanganapathi05@gmail.com
+    For any questions or feedback, please contact Maria joseline at mariajoseline198@gmail.com